arturasTY/yt-video-save-app/README.md

 # yt-video-save-app
-App to save useful YouTube videos.
-And comeback to them later.
+App to save useful YouTube videos and comeback to them later.